isabella232/primetime.en/help/programming/tvsdk-3.3-for-ios/c-ios-closed-captioning-and-subtitles-ios/c-ios-closed-captioning-and-subtitles-reqts-ios/t-ios-subtitles-exposing-ios.md

    }
    ```

-   For information about alternate audio tracks, see  alternate-audio .
+   For information about alternate audio tracks, see  [Alternate Audio](../../alternate-audio/c-psdk-ios-3.3-alternate-audio-in-playlist.md).